Disappearance of Shaun Ritchie: Aftermath

-As at 31 October 2019, Ritchie's disappearance remains a missing person inquiry and police have stated: "there is no evidence to suggest that Shaun has been the victim of any crime".
+As of 31 October 2019, Ritchie's disappearance remains a missing person inquiry and police have stated: "there is no evidence to suggest that Shaun has been the victim of any crime".
 However, renowned forensic expert professor Dave Barclay, a forensic science lecturer at Robert Gordon University in Aberdeen, has stated that he believes that the police are probably unofficially treating the case as a murder and that “The most likely option, considering all the effort they have put in to find the body, brings me to agree with Shaun’s dad.
 It could be an offence of violence where someone has deliberately concealed the body...
 The police seem to be treating it as a ‘no body murder’.”

 Documentary

 On October 31, 2021, a documentary Missing From The Broch: The Disappearance of Shaun Ritchie was released by The Press and Journal and Evening Express.
 The 40-minute film sheds fresh light on Shaun's case regarding a disturbance at Kersiehill Farm the night he disappeared.
 The documentary interviews police officers and forensic scientists who helped lead the search for Shaun, and also speaks to his family about their seven year search for answers.